Jac0310/gRPC-microservice/README.md

 Clone repository and run `$docker build <path>/gRPC-microservice` then `$docker run -p 8888:8888 <imagename>` and go to `localhost:8888`.
 This runs Client and Server in  the same container.
 I have created `Dockerfile`s to allow seperate Server and Client containers, but I would need to progress beyond localhost to get these to communicate.

 ## Issues
-The Server/Database.py implementation of an InfluxDB is incomplete and not in use.
-I ran into some connection issues, however I was told serving the data on an InfluxDB was unnecessary for this task.
+The Server/Database.py implementation of serving the data using InfluxDB is incomplete and not in use.
+I ran into some connection issues, however I was told this was unnecessary for this task.
 It is something I will look into in the future as I get to grips with this technology.